ADitta/fe-3-huddle-challenge/README.md

 This is a challenge on Frontend mentor in which I am tasked to convert a design into code.
 The Link for this challenge is: https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0

 This app was developed in react and used Sass to style.
+Fontawesome was also used to add in icons.

 # How to run this project locally